 The removal of impediments — things that obstruct the game from being played well — is one of the responsibilities of Scrum Masters.
 So the question now becomes; can members of the team become ‘impediments’ to the game?

 “Can members of the Scrum Team become impediments?”

 People as impediments?

-Although we don’t feel quite comfortable labeling people as ‘impediments’, the reality is that people can get in the way of working with Scrum effectively.
-Some examples are:
+Although we don’t feel comfortable labeling people as ‘impediments’, the reality is that people can get in the way of working with Scrum effectively.
+These are some examples: